Marietta Felony DUI Lawyer

 Anytime you’re arrested for driving under the influence (DUI) of alcohol, marijuana, or other drugs, you’re facing an uphill battle against a prosecution that started building a case against you the moment you were pulled over.
 This is undoubtedly intimidating for anyone facing DUI charges, especially for those accused of a felony offense.

-Most felony DUI charges are issued to people who have 3 or more DUI convictions within a 10-year period.
-However, the state may also charge impaired drivers who cause severe car wrecks or fatal injuries with felonies, and they may do the same for people who have 2 DUI convictions but have a child under 14 in the car at the time of their third offense.
+felonies, and they may do the same for people who have 2 DUI convictions but have a child under 14 in the car at the time of their third offense.
 This specific situation results in 2 separate DUI charges (bringing your total to 4)—one for driving while impaired and one for doing so while endangering a child.

-Furthermore, people who have 3 or more serious traffic violations and have been labeled “habitual violators” can also be charged with a felony if caught driving under the influence while their license is suspended.
+Furthermore, people who have three or more serious traffic violations and have been labeled “habitual violators” can also be charged with a felony if caught driving under the influence while their license is suspended.
+Serious traffic violations include:

 - DUI offenses